 Missouri State University ‘21 (NDT/CEDA and NFA LD)

 I did debate all throughout high school, a little over three of those years was policy.
 My squad was not involved in any major national circuit tournaments, and most of my experience was the more traditional side of policy debate (very few Ks).
 However, I don't have any dispositions against them and have read critiques such as Queerness and Feminism in my college career.
 I enjoy listening to and judging K debate.
 That being said, I am not the most well-versed person in the literature, so if you want to have a high theory K debate, then I would suggest slowing down a little bit for me.
-My expertise is mostly policy debate, which is also the main focus of the Missouri State debate squad, so that is where I feel the most comfortable.
+My expertise is mostly policy debate, so that is where I feel the most comfortable.

 I want to be able to be lazy in judging, so give me clear impact calculus and overviews, and be sure to follow the flows.

 General opinions on debate:

 tech>truth unless it’s arguments that are actually just false.
 I.e. Racism good and structural violence good.

 It’s a game, and there are some rules to that, particularly in H.S., but that doesn’t inherently mean you need to follow them.
 You can make arguments and give reasons as to why some of the rules may be bad and shouldn’t be followed.
 E.g. Planless affs- there are many reasons why not upholding U.S.F.G. action is bad (and many why it is).
 I think these are debates that can be had.
 Clash and standards are key here, but don't just spout "fairness and education", especially if it's in a rebuttal.
 I will hold to you explaining why those are good and the impacts to them.

 I probably won't have any problems with speed, but if you’re too fast or unclear, then I’ll let you know.